danbev/learning-ai/notes/architectures/rwkv.md

         cur
     );
 ```
-Now, this is implementing the last part of the `ddlerp_w` functio, and at this
+Now, this is implementing the last part of the `ddlerp_w` function, and at this
 stage `mv` is a view into the lora part of the computation for the w component.
 And we also have `sw` which is the difference between the current and previous
 input sequences.